The Four Dimensional Dirac Equation in Five Dimensions: On 5D space-time and 5D null propagation

 We discuss a particular class of sufficiently smooth 5D Lorentzian manifolds, equipped with a space-like Killing field, subject to the principle of general covariance.
 We denote such a manifold by $\mathcal{M}$ and use indices $M, N,\dots=0,1,2,3,5$ for the global 5D geometry, while $A, B,\dots=0,1,2,3,5$ stand for the local 5D geometry (i.e., tangent spaces).
 Furthermore, we use the indices $\mu,\nu,\dots=0,1,2,3$ for foliated curved 4D metrics and the indices $\alpha,\beta,\dots=0,1,2,3$ for foliated flat 4D metrics.

 We denote the 5D metric by $h_{MN}$, choose the fifth coordinate $x^5$ along the Killing field and foliate the 5D space-time along $x^5$.
-Since we are interested only in null 5D propagation, we set the lapse of the foliation to 1 by a conformal transformation and denote the shift of the foliation by $N_\mu$.
+We denote the foliated 4D metric by $g_{\mu\nu}$ and the shift of the foliation by $N_\mu$.
+Since we are only interested in 5D null propagation, we set the lapse of the foliation to 1 by a conformal transformation.
 The transformed 5D metric is denoted by $\tilde h_{MN}$